 Talk on the phone while a customer stands there.

 Read a book, or check your email while a customer stands there.

 Prop your iPad up on a stand and watch a movie on Netflix in your booth.

 Invite your friends to come and hang out in your booth.
+Have extra chairs for them.
 Chat with them and ignore the customers.

 Don’t put pricing on your products.
 Make them come to you.

 Pull out a picnic lunch, something nice and messy.
 Add some garlic or curry maybe.
 Don’t check your teeth after eating because everyone loves a nice big wedge of spinach between your teeth.